msvens/mellowtech-core/src/site/markdown/byteStorables.md

 that.

-Before we go on you should note that you would typically not have to create your own ByteStorable objects since the API comes with a lot of wrappers for common data types
+Before we go on you should note that you would typically not have to create your own BStorable objects since the API comes with a lot of wrappers for common data types

-##Using Built in ByteStorables
+##Using Built in BStorables

-The library comes with a set of built in ByteStorable types to handle most situations that you would need when serializing objects.
+The library comes with a set of built in BStorable types to handle most situations that you would need when serializing objects.
 The primitive types are:

 * CBBoolean - stores a boolean